mrtolkien/leaguepedia_parser/README.md

 # leaguepedia_parser
 A parser for the Leaguepedia website, focused on accessing esports data.

-Possible future functionality includes direct querying for games from team names, fuzzy matching for tournament names, and so on and so forth.
+Possible future functionality includes  direct querying for games from team names, fuzzy matching for tournament names, ....
+Any help is welcome, I am currently only adding features that I use on my projects.

 # Install
 `pip install leaguepedia_parser`